1. What is authorization?

 - If the RS approves the renewal authorization of the institution under new ownership, the new owner is required to submit a full year’s Annual Authorization fee (calculated based on the data from the last completed fiscal year of the previous ownership) and provide a bond for five (5) years.
 The authorization dates will run parallel with the annual bond.
 The Certificate of Authorization will be granted for a maximum of one year.

 - If the previous owner has already paid into the Tuition Guaranty Trust Fund for five (5) years, the new owner will assume the benefits derived thereafter.
 If the previous owner has already paid into the Tuition Guaranty Trust Fund, but for a period of less than five years, the new owner will still assume the benefits of the previous owner’s payments, but will be required to pay into the Tuition Guaranty Trust Fund, on an annual basis, the remaining unpaid payments until all payments for the original five-year period have been made.

 - The new owner should use data from the last completed fiscal year to complete the GNPEC Financial Statement, required as part of the Renewal of Authorization Application.
 These figures will also be used to calculate bond and fee amounts.

-12. What is the process for changing the institution name and/or location?
+12. What is the process for changing the institution name and/or physical campus location?